Best Exercises for Seniors

 Upper body exercises strengthen arms, shoulders, and back muscles.
 These exercises make it easier to hold grandchildren, carry groceries, reach for something off a high shelf, change lightbulbs, or complete outdoor activities.

 A few sets of dumbbells or hand weights are helpful for these exercises.
 However, if you do not have weights, you can use water bottles or cans instead.
+A weight bench can also be useful, providing support and stability for various exercises and helping maintain proper upper body strength.

 Push-ups are one of the best upper body exercises, but it can be difficult for older adults to get up and down off the floor.
 Wall push-ups are an alternative and are done by doing a push-up against any wall.